 Our Focus.
-We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic, and liver diseases.
-Our lead product candidate, MGL-3196 (resmetirom), is a proprietary, liver-directed, selective thyroid hormone receptor-ß, or THR-ß, agonist being developed as a once-daily oral pill that can potentially be used to treat a number of disease states with high unmet medical need, including non-alcoholic steatohepatitis, or NASH.
+We are a clinical-stage biopharmaceutical company pursuing novel therapeutics for nonalcoholic steatohepatitis (NASH), a liver disease with high unmet medical need.
+Our lead product candidate, resmetirom, is a proprietary, liver-directed, selective thyroid hormone receptor-\(\beta\), or THR-\(\beta\), agonist being developed as a once-daily oral pill that can potentially be used to treat NASH and a number of disease states with high unmet medical need.

 Our Patient Market Opportunity.
 NASH is a serious inflammatory form of nonalcoholic fatty liver disease, or NAFLD.
 NAFLD has become the most common liver disease in the United States and other developed countries and is characterized by an accumulation of fat in the liver with no other apparent causes.
 NASH can progress to cirrhosis or liver failure, require liver transplantation and can also result in liver cancer.
 Progression of NASH to end stage liver disease will soon surpass all other causes of liver failure requiring liver transplantation.
 Importantly, beyond these critical conditions, NASH and NAFLD patients additionally suffer heightened cardiovascular risk and, in fact, die more frequently from cardiovascular events than from liver disease.
 NASH and NAFLD have grown as a consequence of rising worldwide obesity-related disorders.
-In 2016, in the United States alone, NAFLD was estimated to affect approximately 26% of the population, or an estimated 85 million people, and approximately 20% of this population was projected to progress from NAFLD to NASH.
-Current estimates place NASH prevalence at approximately 17 million people in the United States, or five percent of the population.
-Slightly lower prevalence is seen in the EU and Asia, with approximately 2.5-4.5% of the population having NASH.
+In the United States, NAFLD is estimated to affect approximately 25% of the population, and approximately 25% of those will progress from NAFLD to NASH.
+Current estimates place NASH prevalence at approximately 20 million people in the United States, or five to six percent of the adult population, with similar prevalence in Europe and Asia.
+The prevalence of NASH is also increasing in developing regions due to the adoption of a more sedentary lifestyle and a diet consisting of processed foods with high fat and fructose content.